colesussmeier/AUTOMATIC-BOT/README.md

 - The few-dependency version of the bot provided by Metaculus did not handle generating distributions / extracting predictions the same way the default one does (default uses forecasting-tools and an llm call which I think is easier and probably better)

 - Not sure how quickly I'll run out of credits yet.
 I'll have to test this over the next week or so

+- if o3‑deep‑research works as a research agent it wont need asknews